PouryaTS/MultiStrain_Network/README.md

 # Multi-strain competition on network structure
-This repository provides the source code for the following study: Pourya Toranj Simin, Juliana Taube, Elisabeta Vergu, Shweta Bansal, Lulla Opatowski, Chiara Poletto.
+This repository provides the source code and date for the following study: Pourya Toranj Simin, Juliana Taube, Elisabeta Vergu, Shweta Bansal, Lulla Opatowski, Chiara Poletto.
 "Contact structure and population immunity shape the selective advantage of emerging variants"

+# Code
 ## Simulation on network
 The code implements an SIR compartmental model to simulate the spread and co-circulation of up to three pathogens on a network structure.
 The code can also be configured to simulate one or two pathogens by adjusting the parameter settings.
 In this study, we applied the code to the case of two strains.